COORDINATOR OF STUDENT HEALTH SERVICES

 Bachelor’s degree in Nursing, a California Public Health Nurse certificate, and a Master’s degree in Health Education, Sociology, Psychology, Counseling, Health Care Administration, Public Health or Community Health

-B. Other health services personnel shall not be subject to statewide minimum qualifications; however, all personnel shall possess appropriate valid, current licensure or certification to practice in California when required by law.
+B. Other health services personnel shall not be subject to statewide minimum qualifications; however, all personnel shall possess appropriate valid, current license or certification to practice in California when required by law.
 Ancillary personnel shall work under appropriate supervision when required by their license laws.

 2. Knowledge of Education Code Title 5, Section 76355, and health-related code sections that are the guiding regulations of Student Health Services within the California Community Colleges.